 Final Advice on NLP and weight loss

-The techniques I’ve spoken about in this article can help you to stay on track mentally.
-Obviously, this requires you to have a good plan to stick to in the first place.
+The techniques I’ve discussed in this article can help you stay on track mentally.
+This requires you to have a good plan to stick to in the first place.

-This is why I highly recommend seeing a nutritionist to get a dietary plan which specifically suits your needs and objectives.
+This is why I highly recommend seeing a nutritionist to get a dietary plan that specifically suits your needs and objectives.

-By the same token if you’re really serious about getting the most out of these NLP for weight loss techniques then do some research into the best exercise programs for you to reach the goals you have for yourself.
+By the same token, if you’re serious about getting the most out of these NLP for weight loss techniques, then do some research into the best exercise programs for you to reach the goals you have for yourself.

 Practice makes perfect, just like a muscle your mind needs a constant working out too.
-Make a habit to keep practicing these techniques every week and continually strengthen these new connections you have made in your mind.
+Make a habit of practicing these techniques every week and continually strengthen these new connections you have made in your mind.

 Go easy on yourself!
-If you slip up every now and then don’t beat yourself up.
-What’s important, and where your focus should always be going, is on what you will do next… get back on the horse and start again.
+If you slip up now and then, don’t beat yourself up.
+What’s important, and where your focus should always be, is what you will do next… get back on the horse and start again.
 As the late, great Nelson Mandela once famously said

 “Do not judge me by my successes, judge me by how many times I fell down and got back up again.”